stef0u/stef0u.github.io/_posts/blog/2015-12-24-hello-world.md

 modified: 2016-12-24T15:39:55-04:00
 ---

 New website, new year, new goals.
 It wasn't until mid this year that I realized that I've always made goals.
-It was never anything formal, but they were clear and always had a measurable result to determine if I acheived my goal.
+It was never anything formal, but they were clear and always had a measurable result to determine if I achieved my goal.
 It wasn't until I was introduced to the concept of OKRs [(Objective and Key Results)](https://en.wikipedia.org/wiki/OKR) at work that I decided to formalize it by writing it down and making them public.

 The **tl;dr** of OKRs is to create a set of **objectives** with measurable ambitious **key results** that dictate its achievement; _ambitious_ being the most important aspect for me.
 In my mind, having an easy goal is not really a goal; it's more a _feel good_ thing.
-Apart from giving you more focus, goals should be abitious so that if you even do not acheive it you've made significant improvements.
+Apart from giving you more focus, goals should be ambitious so that if you even do not achieve it you've made significant improvements.

 So that being said, these are my OKRs for 2017 and the results of my OKRs for 2016.